skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 - **Participant Submission**: Fixed a bug where participants were undefined upon submission, ensuring correct participant information.
 - **'@' Mention Functionality**: Corrected the '@' mention feature in conversations, allowing you to tag colleagues effectively.
 - **Chat Page Stability**: Fixed crashes on the chat page when using special tokens, improving stability.

+## Control Center

+### New Features

+- **Conversation Search**: Introduced the ability to search for conversations, making it easier to locate past discussions.
+- **Enhanced Tool Management**: Added search, pagination, and sorting functionalities for tools, improving the management and accessibility of your tools.

+### Improvements

+- **Larger Data Submissions**: Increased the maximum request body size, allowing you to submit larger data without encountering errors.
+- **Improved Snapshot Preview**: Enhanced the public snapshot preview for a better viewing experience.
+- **Automatic Username Population**: Your username now automatically populates from your Google account during Google sign-up, streamlining the registration process.
+- **Updated Default Images**: Refreshed default images for a more appealing visual experience.

+### Bug Fixes

+- **Snapshot Media Access**: Fixed issues with snapshot media URLs expiring, ensuring uninterrupted access to your media files.
+- **VertexAI Model Stability**: Resolved instability issues with VertexAI models to ensure consistent performance.
+- **Routine Validation**: Added missing token limit validation for routines to prevent errors and maintain system integrity.

 ==> releases/nov-6th-2023.md <==
 ---